d8660091/react-popper/README.md

 * renderRef: the function to render reference, i.e, the element used to position the popper.
 * children: content inside the popper.
 * canClickOutside: if true, popper will not hide itself when users click outside.
+* style and className: goes to the popper instead of the reference.

 [**Storybook**](https://d8660091.github.io/react-popper/) - More usages, including specifying options, styles and nesting.
 You can also play with the components by live editing the options and placements.